-Technically, the interest rate that makes the present value of an investment’s projected cash flows equal to the cost of the project; practically speaking, the rate that indicates whether or not an investment is worth pursuing.
+interest rate indicating worthwhile profit in a discounted cash flow calculation, the rate of interest that reduces future income streams to the cost of the investment; practically speaking, the rate that indicates whether or not an investment is worth pursuing.

-How is IRR applied?
-Assume, for example, that a project under consideration costs $7,500 and is expected to return $2,000 per year for five years, or $10,000.
+Let's assume that a project under consideration costs $7,500 and is expected to return $2,000 per year for five years, or $10,000.
 The IRR calculated for the project would be about 10%.
 If the cost of borrowing money for the project, or the return on investing the funds elsewhere, is less than 10%, the project is probably worthwhile.
-If the alternate use of the money will return 10% or more, the project should be rejected, since from a financial perspective it will break even at best.
+If the alternative use of the money will return 10% or more, the project should be rejected, since from a financial perspective it will break even at best.

-Typically, management requires an IRR equal to or higher than the cost of capital, depending on relative risk and other factors.
+Typically, managements require an IRR equal to or higher than the cost of capital, depending on relative risk and other factors.

 If a project has the following expected cash flows, then guessing IRR at 30% returns an accurate IRR of 27%, indicating that if the next best way of investing the money gives a return of -20%, the project should go ahead.